-Elizabeth, an English and education double major from Greensboro, N.C. who graduated in 2016, wants to become an English teacher.
+Elizabeth was an English and education double major from Greensboro, N.C. who graduated in 2016.
 She was the editor of The Record, a member of Hymn Club and a co-leader of the Ultimate Frisbee Club during her time at GC.

 What do you like most about Goshen and why?